SciOmicsLab/PhenoComb/README.md

 It has two workflow modes:

 -   Local: having all your data in-memory, useful for small datasets (Up to 14 markers recommended).
--   Server: storing all outputs into files, aimed to process large datasets and number of markers.
+-   Server: storing all outputs into files, aimed at processing large datasets and number of markers.

 Regardless of the desired workflow, the inputs are the same.
 However, for the server version, the inputs must be accessed directly from files rather than R objects.